 After freezing, it is much easier to squeeze, and I am able to get a lot more juice from it.

 I will also add slices to my drinks to add a fun lemony flavor!

 There are so many things you can do with dried lemon peels and powder!

 - Incorporate them into your body scrubs.

-- You can add it into your own homemade potpourri as well.
+- Add it into your own homemade potpourri.

 - Don’t forget to use it in your baking!
-You could substitute the dried lemon peels/zest in the Lemon Lavender Scones or in the Cranberry Bliss Thumbprint Cookies!
+Add dried lemon peels/zest to Lemon Lavender Scones or Cranberry Bliss Thumbprint Cookies!

-You get the idea – lemon zest is used EVERYWHERE in cooking and this is just a sample of what our site has to offer!
+You get the idea – lemon zest is used EVERYWHERE in cooking!
 Here’s hoping you start making your own Dried Lemon Peels and using them in your recipes!
-Make sure to comment and let me know how it went or if you have questions.

 How to Peel and Dry Lemon Peels

 - 6 Lemons organic